Administrative Agency Obsolescence and Interest Group Formation: A Case Study of the SEC at Sixty, 15 Cardozo Law Review 909 (1994)

 Date of Authorship for this Version

 Macey, Jonathan R., "Administrative Agency Obsolescence and Interest Group Formation: A Case Study of the SEC at Sixty" (1994).
 Faculty Scholarship Series.
-Paper 1610.
+1610.